 Poor Website Design

 An e-commerce website’s main target is to attract customers by making an appealing website design.
-A genuine website consists of clear photos, easy navigation and other attractive features.
-Fake websites usually lack in these.
+A genuine website consists of clear photos, easy navigation, and other attractive features.
+Fake websites usually lack these.
 If you find any website with poor quality images, cluttered content, then it could be a fake one.

 Poor quality content is another indication of a fake website.
 A genuine e-commerce website hires professional writers to provide good quality content without any grammatical mistakes.
 On the other hand, a fake website could have many grammatical and spelling mistakes even in the simplest words.